GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

     - Opposite: **Linkage-compatible**.
     - Sub-type: **Static linkage conflict**: A linkage conflict caused by a direct code reference (non-reflective).
-    - Sub-type: **Reflective linkage conflict**: A linkage conflict caused by a reflective reference.
+    - Sub-type: **Dynamic linkage conflict**: A linkage conflict caused by a reflective reference.

   - **Missing class error**: an error when a class referenced does not exist